mijdavis2/generator-weppy-mvc/app/templates/README.md

 ## Develop

-Running in development mode will enable debug pages, automatically create test, users in multiple states, and upon killing the app, those test users will automatically be deleted from the DB.
+Running in development mode will enable debug pages and automatically create test users in multiple states.
+Test users will be removed from the DB after stopping.

 To start the app in development mode, do: